 A few doors down from Bassett, you’ll find Pork’s which is a cool little craft beer place and a popular haunt for locals.

 Where to stay in Curitiba, Brazil

-How long to stay in Curitiba, Brazil?
+How long to enjoy all the things to do in Curitiba, Brazil?
 3 days

 Liked this post on things to do in Curitiba, Brazil?

 Give it a cheeky pin on Pinterest to save for later!